smart-edge-open/ido-specs/doc/ran/openness_xran.md

 1. For PTP Configuration 1 [see](#xran-sample-app-deployment-in-openness)

-- For a node to act as a PTP Control Plane (O-DU), provide:
+- For a node to act as a PTP primary clock (O-DU) to the node running O-RU, provide:
-    - interface used to connect to the GM (ptp_port_gm) and the interface used to connect to the PTP node or O-RU (ptp_port):
+    - interface used to connect to its primary clock (ptp_port_gm) and the interface used to connect to the PTP secondary node running O-RU (ptp_port):

 Example: